White Rock Beverages: In popular culture

 The beverage was widely used in speakeasies during Prohibition.
-In the 1927 mystery “The Egyptian Lure”, author Carroll John Daly has his hard-boiled detective Race Williams enter one during an investigation.
-Race is worried about both the possibility of getting bad liquor, and that someone might slip him a mickey finn.
+In the 1927 mystery "The Egyptian Lure", author Carroll John Daly has his hard-boiled detective Race Williams enter one during an investigation.
+Race is worried about both the possibility of getting bad liquor, and that someone might slip him a Mickey Finn.
 He speaks to a waiter:

-““Bring me a split of White Rock,” I told him.
-“And be sure the cap’s tightly on.
-I carry my own opener.”
-The hurt expression of his fat face when he thought I’d questioned the honest intention of the house, lifted when I slipped him a five-case note—which was good pay for the water, but not too much if the cap was securely fastened.
-No—I didn’t suspect the joint, but I hate to put anyone in the way of temptation.”
-In 1929’s “The Tag Murders”, Race questions a girl in another speakeasy:
+"Bring me a split of White Rock," I told him.
+"And be sure the cap's tightly on.
+I carry my own opener."
+The hurt expression of his fat face when he thought I'd questioned the honest intention of the house, lifted when I slipped him a five-case note—which was good pay for the water, but not too much if the cap was securely fastened.
+No—I didn't suspect the joint, but I hate to put anyone in the way of temptation."

-“The girl took coffee.
+In 1929's "The Tag Murders", Race questions a girl in another speakeasy: "The girl took coffee.
 I did myself a White Rock.
 Saw that the cap was tightly fastened, then knocked it off on the table lamp.
-I trusted that joint—but why put temptation in the way of high-moraled waiters?”
+I trusted that joint—but why put temptation in the way of high-moraled waiters?"

 In the pre-Code film Men Call It Love, Norman Foster's character tells his butler "Say, look here, Brandt.
 Haven't you been with us long enough to know to always keep a supply of White Rock handy?"
-The butler stutters, "Why--why sir..." and then opens the fridge to reveal an ice box full of bottles of White Rock, with the Psyche logo clearly visible.
+The butler stutters, "Why—why sir..." and then opens the fridge to reveal an ice box full of bottles of White Rock, with the Psyche logo clearly visible.

 In another pre-Code film, 1931's Lonely Wives, Edward Everett Horton's characters ask Andrews, the butler, several times for a White Rock.

 In Brad Strickland and John Bellairs' 1994 novel The Drum, the Doll, and the Zombie, Dr. Coote is described as crouching on his bed "like the White Rock girl on her stone."

 In James M. Cain's novel The Postman Always Rings Twice, the narrator Frank Chambers mixes a drink with bourbon, White Rock and a couple of pieces of ice.

 In Rex Stout's 1935 novel The League of Frightened Men, Archie Goodwin offers Hibbard a White Rock as a chaser with his whiskey.

 In Wallace Thurman's novel The Blacker the Berry, a party of three, including the heroine Emma Lou, orders three bottles of White Rock in a Prohibition-era cabaret in Harlem.

+In Paul Auster's novel 4321, "the girl on the White Rock bottle" plays a central role in the protagonist's early sexual awakening.

 An ad for White Rock Sparkling Water was the very first ad to appear in Gourmet magazine (January 1941).